vormooth/hifi/BUILD_ANDROID_MAC.md

 ````
 #### Notes
 * ANDROID_HOME targets the sdk, which in this case was installed with Android Studio.
 If using an standalone SDK, set that path as that variable.
 * Output shows that ndk-bundle is used as the NDK, because it was indeed version r12b.
-(Version can be checked in the last line of package.xml inside the ndk dir)
+(Version can be checked in the last line of package.xml inside the ndk dir or as the latest version in CHANGELOG.md)
 * The Mali graphics debugger can be enabled setting the variable HIFI_ANDROID_MGD (Optional).
 * PATH is just an example, as there may be more paths in other systems (ndk and ant are important to be there).
 * SCRIBE_PATH is like that because in that case the developer built the entire OSX environment (including tools/scribe).
 It can simply be the folder where the downloaded scribe executable is at.